vatsimhk/Hong-Kong-Sector-Package/README.md

 ## How Do I Download the Package?
 Navigate to the [releases](https://github.com/vatsimhk/Hong-Kong-Sector-Package/releases) section, then scroll down below the changelog and click the first zip file to download (not source code).
 Extract and open Euroscope as normal. **sectors.vatsim.hk will soon be deprecated and will NOT receive further updates.**

-## What is the Difference Between Standard and TopSky Profiles?
+## What are Legacy Profiles?
-**All new controllers are recommended to use Hong Kong Topsky.prf to control,** as it contains many useful plugins that will enhance the controller experience.
-However, to cater to different controller preferences, both TopSky and non TopSky profiles will continue to receive updates.
-Before AIRAC 2203, the non TopSky profiles were stored in a separate "Standard Profiles" folder.
-However, this nested folder layout required lots of duplicate files since the profiles could not share data.
-So while they may require different ASRs, the same ATIS audio files had to be stored twice, for example.
-From AIRAC 2203, the structure is reorganised - all profiles are be stored in the root folder, and the relevant data files can be shared in the Data folder if applicable.
-Non TopSky profiles will have a 'Standard' prefix added to them.
+**Controllers are recommended to use Hong Kong TOPSKY.prf to control** as it contains many useful plugins that will enhance the controller experience. **ALL NEW trainees should begin training with the plugins.** However, to cater to older controllers who may not prefer the plugins, legacy profiles without TopSky will continue to receive minimal updates.

 ## Why is my font in EuroScope weird/Clearance box not filling?
 That is because the EuroScope font is not installed.
 Double click on the file EuroscopeFont.ttf in the extracted folder and press install.